scottshotgg/express/README.md

     - [x] Basic type encapsulation (`int`, `bool`, `float`, `string`)
     - [ ] `object` type encapsulation
     - [ ] `<struct>` type encapsulation
+        - _This is doing the same thing as casting your struct to an object_
     - [~] `array` type encapsulation
         - _Leaning against: not sure if I want to allow a single `var` to be able to contain multiple values_
     - [~] `function` type encapsulation